fuma0317/Unit-3/README.md

         self.nationality = nationality
         self.age = age
 ```
 init method initializes instances.
 Class requires this method to store data of instances.
+'Method' means a function in class.

 **what is self**